You Can Backdoor Personalized Federated Learning: Attack Evaluation

 \subsubsection{Training Details}

 We perform 200, 400, and 1000 communication rounds for MNIST, Fashion-MNIST, and CIFAR-10, respectively.
-For FEMNIST, we run 300 communication rounds for FedPer and 400 communication rounds for LG-FedAvg.
-On all datasets, we set the number of local iterations $\tau$ to 20 and the local minibatch size $B$ to 64.
-The learning rate for all methods is set to 0.1 with a learning rate decay of 0.99 per 10 rounds.
-The weight decay is set to 1e-4.
-For \galgo~, the learning rate of the inner loop, i.e., $\mu$, is also set to 0.1.
-We implement \algo~ and its variants using PyTorch and train them with the SGD optimizer.
-In each round, 10\% of the clients (5 clients) are selected for training and aggregation on MNIST, Fashion-MNIST, and CIFAR-10.
-On FEMNIST, we select 10 clients each round.
-For \algoplus~ and \galgo~, we search for the best $\sigma$ values from \{3e-3, 3e-4, 3e-5, 3e-6\} and the best $\beta$ from \{0.2, 0.4, 0.6, 0.8, 1.0\}.
-The resulting optimal hyperparameters are reported in Table~\ref{tab:best-hyper-parameters}.
+Across all datasets, we set the number of local iterations ($\tau$) to 20, the local minibatch size ($B$) to 64, and the learning rate ($\eta$) to 0.1 with a learning rate decay of 0.99 every 10 rounds.
+We use the SGD optimizer for local training with a weight decay of 1e-4.
+In each round, 10\% of the clients (5 clients) are selected for training and aggregation.